sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

     A date for when this person's membership expires PERSONFOSTERER
     Y or 1 in this column to indicate the person should have the fosterer flag set.
-PERSONDONOR
+PERSONFOSTERCAPACITY
+    The number of animals this person is willing to foster PERSONDONOR
     Y or 1 in this column to indicate the person is a regular donor.
 PERSONFLAGS